rricharz/Tu77/README.md

 	-fullv          start tu77 in a decorated window using the maximal vertical space available.

-	-unit1		attach to tape unit 1 instead of 0
+	-unit1		attach to tape unit 1 instead of unit 0

-	-label "text"	show a label on the removeable reel with the specified text
+	-label "text"	show a blue label on the removeable reel with the specified text

 **Versions**